humdrum-tools/humdrum-documentation/guide/ch20/index.md

 `` *-  Both Smith and Jones label the work as beginning with section `A'.
 Later Jones's `B' section begins; then Smith's `B' section; then Jones's `C' section.
 Note that Smith's `B' section also contains the material Jones has identified as section `C'.  ``

-Normally, the **yank** command extracts a labelled section up to the next occurrence of a section label.
-However, the **-t** option causes **yank** to ignore all section labels except for a specified type.
-We could extract Smith\'s \`B\' section by using the **-t** option to limit extraction to "Smith"-type section labels:
+Normally, the <span class="tool">yank</span> command extracts a labelled section up to the next occurrence of a section label.
+However, the **-t** option causes
+<span class="tool">yank</span> to ignore all section labels except for a specified type.
+We
+could extract Smith\'s \`B\' section by using the **-t** option to limit extraction to "Smith"-type section labels: